PremYekkali/APIForDemoToken/README.md

 ## Features

-- Retrieve values from getter functions of a deployed smart contract.
+- Retrieve values from getter functions of an already deployed smart contract.
 - Execute a `transfer` function to send tokens from a predefined source address.
 - Handles both argument-less and argument-requiring getter functions dynamically.